FAQS

 Are there any grants available?

 Thanks to the support from Arts QLD, The Melt Development Fund in 2024 successfully supported both local South East QLD and Regional Artists to participate in the festival.
+We are seeking out this funding again and will be in contact with more information as soon as it is available.

 We encourage seeking out additional funding opportunities in the meantime.